tesorrells/RF-Drone-Detection/README.md

 - Create & copy SSH public keys to the Jetson using `ssh-copy-id -i your-key-here jetson-hostname-here` or manually.
 - Configure a firewall, such as `ufw`, as there is none active by default.

+## 2.1 HackRF One Tools
+hackrf_sweep is a tool provided by the creators of the HackRF One that scans a given frequency range and outputs the measurements as a comma separated value (csv) file.

-# Build Instructions for HackRF Tools
+### Build & Installation Instructions
+In order to use hackrf_sweep, we need to install the HackRF tools.
+These directions are the same whether you are installing them on the Jetson or your Ubuntu computer.

-Follow directions on https://github.com/mossmann/hackrf/tree/master/host (This doesn't take very long to build.
-Maybe a few minutes.)
+Follow directions on https://github.com/mossmann/hackrf/tree/master/host (This doesn't take very long to build, maybe a few minutes.)

 You will also need to make sure that your user (ubuntu) is a member of the *plugdev* group.
-Simply enter `sudo usermod -a -G plugdev ubuntu`.
-May require reboot, then type `groups` to verify that ubuntu is a member of *plugdev*.
+Simply enter ```sudo usermod -a -G plugdev ubuntu```.
+Then reboot the Jetson and type `groups` to verify that ubuntu is a member of *plugdev*.

-The TK1 will auto-suspend the USB by default, so we want to disable this and reboot the tegra.
+The TK1 will auto-suspend the USB by default, causing instability and the inability to get measurements from the HackRF.
+We want to disable this and reboot the tegra.
 Add the following line to `/etc/rc.local` and then reboot ([source](https://elinux.org/Jetson/Performance#Maximizing_CPU_performance)):
 ```
 echo -1 > /sys/module/usbcore/parameters/autosuspend
 ```